ipld/specs/data-structures/cosmos/tendermint_chain.md

 # Signatures is a list of CommitSigs
 type Signatures [CommitSig]

-# CommitCID links to a CommitSig
-# CommitCID uses the SHA256 multihash and the Commit codec (tbd)
-type CommitCID &CommitSig

 # CommitSig is a part of the Vote included in a Commit.
 type CommitSig struct {
 	BlockIDFlag      BlockIDFlag